andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/5 Datatype.md

 A [[content/Theory Exam/1 General/5 Datatype#Dictionary|dictionary]] does not have classic ordered indexing with numbers.
 Instead, each element is a combination of key and value, and you use the key instead of an index
 ### Slicing

-> [!todo]- partly exam relevant
-> Basics are relevant, advanced usage is not necessary.

 Slicing is used to select a subsequence/portion of a sequence, instead of only one element.
 You can specify a start, stop, and step.